bosgood/repoman/README.md

 ## Setup

+* Clone this repo.

+        git clone git@github.com:bosgood/repoman.git

+* From the directory you cloned it to, install repoman's dependencies.

+        python setup.py install

 * Symlink `rpman.py` to somewhere in your `PATH` as `repoman`. (to find this: `echo $PATH`)

         ln -s /path/to/rpman.py /path/in/PATH/repoman